akothari7/Arkanoid/README.md

 # Arkanoid

+My main code is in my main.py file, and was made using Python.

 This program uses the arcade library, an outside program, to provide the graphics window and the run loop for the game.

 There are 3 primary objects that comprise the game: the "MyGame" object, the ball, and the paddle.
 The run loop updates the objects in the game approximately 60 times a second, and each object contains logic for updating the objects state and determining how it is represented in the graphics window.
 The purpose of the game is to keep a bouncing ball from falling through the bottom of a graphics window by moving a paddle around the bottom of the window  to bounce the ball back up.